openstax/kinetic-workspaces/README.md

 - The [iframe src](front-desk/editor.tsx#60) is then is set to the new sub-domain and RStudio authenticates using the cookie.

+## Synthetic Data

+When users are testing their code inside RStudio and call the `fetch_kinetic_responses` api method, the R library requests responses from the kinetic `/api/v1/researcher/analysis/<id>` endpoint using the API key that the analysis was provisioned with by storing it in the `~/.Renviron` file.
+The endpoint also accepts an enclave api key that is only used inside the enclave and not from RStudio.
+If that key is present, real responses are returned, otherwise sythetic data is provided.

+* Synthetic data is pre-generated using scripts in the `synthetic-data` directory of this repo.
+The [run](synthetic-data/run) script accepts a single command line argument which is a path to a real dataset.
+* It boots up a docker environment and runs `generate.py` inside it.
+* generate.py is a work in progress, some of the [plugins](synthetic-data/generate.py#L35) work only with various sets and may need to be modified in order to successfully generate for each set.
+* Once a dataset is generated, it can be uploaded in the kinetic "Manage Workspaces" admin UI for each study.

+RStudio will then download these response files when `fetch_kinetic_responses` is called.
+If a study does not have a pre-generated dataset, then Kinetic will [generate random data](https://github.com/openstax/kinetic/blob/main/backend/app/services/qualtrics_test_data.rb) and return that.
+Random data is non-optimal; the distributions will be random and not match the real study.

 ### RStudio modifications

 - We set the RStudio secret to a known value which allows our code to generate a cookie and stop RStudio from showing it's login.